Define your ISO 27701 Audit Scope

 Scoping guidance template

-Scoping guidance |
+Scoping guidance

 Provide a detailed description of your organization’s products or services.

-Focus on the product or service under review |
+Focus on the product or service under review.

-Provide the type of data and people that flows through the product or service under review |
+Provide the type of data and people that flow through the product or service under review.

-Please provide the list of systems / tools that flow through or support the product or service under review |
+Please provide a list of systems / tools that flow through or support the product or service under review.

-Please provide the list of critical vendors and subprocessors being used to support the product or service under review |
+Please provide the list of critical vendors and sub-processors being used to support the product or service under review.

-Please provide the list of internal and external parties relevant with needs relevant to the ISMS-PIMS |
+Please provide a list of internal and external parties with needs relevant to the ISMS-PIMS.

-Please provide the list of relevant laws and regulations regulating the product or service under review |
+Please provide a list of relevant laws and regulations regulating the product or service under review.

-Please provide the list of locations serving as an operation center to support the product or service under review |
+Please provide a list of locations serving as operation centers to support the product or service under review.